Manishearth/manishearth.github.io/source/drafts/async.md

 ## Tying it together

-So basically, the "async I/O" story in Rust is:
+So basically, in Rust, futures can be chained together to provide a lightweight stack-like system.
+With async/await, you can neatly write these future chains, and `await` provides explicit interruption points on each I/O operation.

- - mio is used for abstracting over low level non-blocking I/O primitives
+Tokio provides an event loop "scheduler" abstraction, which you can feed async functions to, and under the hood it uses mio to abstract over low level non-blocking I/O primitives.

- - tokio provides an event loop that acts as a scheduler for futures
+These are components which can be used independently &mdash; you can use tokio with futures without using async/await.
+You can use async/await without using Tokio.
+In fact, I think that would be useful for Servo's networking stack, which doesn't need to do _much_ parallel I/O (not at the order of thousands of threads), so can just use multiplexed OS threads, however the way data gets pipelined over would be neater to do via async/await.

- - async/await let you write future-based tasks in a neat, linear fashion
+Put together, all these components get something almost as clean as the Go stuff, with a little more explicit boilerplate.
+Because generators (and thus async/await) play nice with the borrow checker (they're just enum state machines under the hood), Rust's safety guarantees are all still in play, and we get to have "fearless concurrency" for programs having a huge quantity of I/O bound tasks!

-Put together, you get something almost as clean as the Go stuff, with a little more boilerplate.
+_Thanks to Steve Klabnik, Zaki Manian, and Kyle Huey for reviewing drafts of this post_